-That said, FINMA does not consider stable coins to be a new type of token.
+FINMA does not consider stable coins to be a new type of token.
 It emphasises that the categorisation set out in the ICO Guidelines remains applicable although it is rather unlikely that utility tokens will be backed by underlying assets.
-Since stable coins are in most cases intended to serve as a means of payment or value transfer, they often qualify as a form of payment token even if the holder may redeem the token for the underlying assets with the issuer.
-Stable coins which are used as a means of payment will therefore also fall within the scope of Swiss anti-money laundering (AML) regulation.
+Since stable coins are in most cases intended to serve as a means of payment or value transfer, they often qualify as a form of payment token even if the holder may redeem the token for the underlying assets with the issuer (which would otherwise indicate an asset token).
+Stable coins which are used as a means of payment fall within the scope of Swiss anti-money laundering (AML) regulation.

-The Stable Coin Guidelines further focus on Swiss fund regulation, which was previously only addressed in a generic way in FINMA's ICO Guidelines.
-In case a stable coin is deemed a unit in a collective investment scheme (see below for further details), it may also qualify as an asset token.
+The Stable Coin Guidelines also focus on Swiss fund regulation, which was previously only addressed in a generic way in FINMA's ICO Guidelines.
+Where a stable coin is deemed a unit in a collective investment scheme (see below), it may also qualify as an asset token.

-4) Categorisation of Stable Coins based on their Underlyings
+Categorisation of Stable Coins based on their Underlying

-- Stable coins backed by securities: A stable coin that is backed by a single security and that provides for a (contractual) right of the coin holder in the underlying security likely qualifies as a security itself.
+A stable coin that is backed by a single security and that provides for a (contractual) right of the coinholder in the underlying security likely qualifies as a security itself.
 By contrast, if the underlying assets are composed of several securities, the respective stable coin constitutes in most cases a unit in a collective investment scheme.

-Although the prospectus requirement in respect of stable coins is not discussed in detail in the Stable Coin Guidelines, it is noteworthy that with the new Swiss Financial Services Act (FinSA) (expected to enter into force as of 1 January 2020), the prospectus requirements for all tokens (including stable coins) that qualify as securities will undergo substantial changes.
-Whereas under the current rules, the issuer would only be required to prepare a prospectus if the token represents shares, bonds or units of collective investment schemes, the rules under the new Swiss Financial Services Act require the preparation and approval by a Review Board (Prüfstelle) of a prospectus for the public offering of all tokens (including stable coins) qualifying as securities unless an exemption applies (see articles 35 ff.
-FinSA).
-Furthermore, for certain tokens qualifying as financial instruments which are offered to retail clients, a key information document must be prepared (articles 58 ff.
-FinSA).
+Although the prospectus requirements in respect of stable coins are not discussed in detail in the Stable Coin Guidelines, it is worth noting that with the new Swiss Financial Services Act (expected to enter into force as of 1 January 2020), the prospectus requirements for all tokens (including stable coins) that qualify as securities will undergo substantial changes.
+Whereas under the current rules, the issuer would only be required to prepare a prospectus if the token represents shares, bonds or units of collective investment schemes, the rules under the new Swiss Financial Services Act require the preparation and approval by a Review Board (Prüfstelle) of a prospectus for the public offering of all tokens (including stable coins) qualifying as securities unless an exemption applies.
+Furthermore, for certain tokens qualifying as financial instruments which are offered to retail clients, a key information document must be prepared.

-The stabilization mechanism adds an additional layer of complexity to the regulatory treatment of stable coins vs. other types of tokens.
-While the Stable Coin Guidelines set out the framework based on which FINMA assesses stable coins, FINMA reiterates at the same time that a case-by-case analysis will be required depending on the specific features of a stable coin.
-Consequently, issuers of stable coins will have to carefully assess the impact of the stabilization mechanism on their regulatory status.
-Requesting a ruling from FINMA based on a detailed description of the stabilization mechanism and the underlying assets will in our view continue to be good practice for most projects.
+The stabilisation mechanism adds an additional layer of complexity to the regulatory treatment of stable coins vs. other types of tokens.
+While the Stable Coin Guidelines set out the framework on which FINMA bases its assessment of stable coins, FINMA reiterates at the same time that a case-by-case analysis will be required depending on the specific features of a stable coin.
+Consequently, issuers of stable coins will have to make a careful assessment of the impact of the stabilisation mechanism on their regulatory status and the regulatory qualification of the coins they plan to issue.
+Requesting a ruling from FINMA based on a detailed description of the stabilisation mechanism and the underlying assets will in our view continue to be good practice for most projects.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.